weihaipy/saiorm/README.rst

 - [x] Support PostgreSQL
 - [x] Support SQL Server, not return the latest query
 - [ ] Support Oracle Database
+- [ ] Support MongoDB

-If you want to support other database,just implement with the same API
+If you want to support other database,just implement like siaorm.PostgreSQL.ChainDB.

 like Saiorm.PostgreSQL.CoherentDB and add a few driver code to Saiorm.init.